 Head of Capacity & Performance at Birmingham International Airport

 “We had very high expectations prior to the introduction of the system, and I am very happy to say that the outcome has proved very successful.
 The system has capabilities of further enhancements which will provide other long-term solutions in the future.”

 Operations Director at Bristol Airport

-“With BlipTrack we can keep our passengers fully informed 24/7 – both in the airport terminal and online – about what to expect at the security process.
-At peak times, over 3,000 passengers an hour travel through security, and our aim is to make that experience as smooth as possible whilst ensuring safety – BlipTrack helps us do that.”
+“We are able to keep our passenger fully informed 24/7 about what to expect at security.
+Our aim is to make the experience as smooth as possible – BlipTrack help us do that.”

 Chief Operating Officer at Edinburgh Airport

-“BlipTrack has helped identify time periods where passenger wait times exceed 10 minutes, thereby allowing us to assess schedule deficiencies and taxi dispatches.
-The data has greatly helped improve the customer experience by providing us the ability to schedule taxis to be available when needed.”
+“BlipTrack has greatly helped improve the customer experience by providing us with the ability to schedule taxis to be available when needed.”